khushimishra26/Crimes-Against-Women/README.md

-# Tableau-Viz
+# Data Visualization for Crimes Against Women (Andhra Pradesh)
 Data visualizations I've created using the Tableau Desktop tool.
+The dataset includes numbers for crimes committed against women in India.
+I've created viz for Andhra Pradesh, a state in southern India.
+Viz include acquitted, convicted, false and types of criminal cases.
+The case subtype means the crime classification including molestation, rape, kidnapping, domestic violence etc. The numbers have been graphically represented yearwise.
+The dataset also includes cases deemed as false or invalid due to incorrect facts or even lawlessness.